Questions bubble up for event professionals all the time, but many go unasked even when they can lead to event improvements…

 “If you could wave a magic wand, what would your ideal provider help you accomplish?”

 While event organizers invest much time to create detailed RFPs, they don’t always know the full scope of what’s possible, especially in light of technology advancements.
 They’re looking at this situation through their own lens and often cognitive biases can disrupt an otherwise sound, decision-making process.
+If this is the case, it would be beneficial for them to look for companies that offer rfp support so they can ensure all details are included.

 Remember that classic Henry Ford quote?